The low-down on Sam

 "When I discovered how much you could change I was hooked."

-segue, Sam.
-Trainer to tech entrepreneur, can you tell us more about
+Great segue, Sam.
+Trainer to tech entrepreneur, can you tell us more about that journey?

 Well, I come from an entrepreneurial family.
 So, I always knew I wanted to do my own thing, which led to Gecko Sports (Sam’s earlier business - a sports and fitness company aimed at kids) and then Australia’s largest personal training studio, The Woodshed.